BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 Readability is a key goal for shared software.
 Lowering the barrier of entry for a newcomer enables the codebase to flourish.
 This can be easily achieved by adhering to commonly accepted best practices.
-Although, it maybe impractical to adhere to every single best practice: reading guidelines, reviewing each others code, and having healthy discussions can tremendously improve the standard of software.
+Although, it may be impractical to adhere to every single best practice: reading guidelines, reviewing each others code, and having healthy discussions can tremendously improve the standard of software.